jrobinso/hdf5-indexed-reader/README.md

 quickly freeze an application.
 This project addresses this  issue by supporting a pre-built index for the containers (groups and datasets) file offsets.

-This project can be used with hdf5 files without an index if the number of containers (groups and datasets) is relatively small.
+The module is built on a fork of [jsfive](https://github.com/usnistgov/jsfive) modified to recognize and use the embedded index, if present.
+The fork is available at https://github.com/jrobinso/hdf5-indexed-reader

 ## Limitations

-* As this project is based on [jsfive](https://github.com/usnistgov/jsfive),  some limitations of that tool apply here, namely not all datatypes are supported.
+* As this project is based on `jsfive`,  some limitations of that tool apply here, namely not all datatypes are supported.

 * The hdf5 file is indexed at the granulatiry of containers, i.e. groups and datasets, and these are the smallest addressable objects.
-Although not a problem for node,  hdf5 files with very large datasets will likely not be loadable in the browser.
+HDF5 files with very large datasets will likely not be loadable in the browser.
-The focus of the project is on schemas with many small datasets, as opposed to a few (or many) large datasets.
-Depending on your internet speed, computer memory, and patience, the threshold between small and large can range from one to a few hundred MB.

 ## Build